(oxytocin injection, USP), Synthetic

 - Low Apgar scores at five minutes

 - Neonatal retinal hemorrhage

-Please see the full prescribing information link above for additional information.
+Please see the full prescribing information on the website of My Canadian Pharmacy.